Contenuti in evidenza

 The greatest threat to our planet is the belief that someone else will save it.

-Ecohesion: social cohesion in the ecological transition
+Ecohesion Collective: social cohesion in the ecological transformation

 Behaviors and social cohesion